sarahpmedeiros/course-2017-spr-proj/echogu_wei0496/README.md

 For example, The [Connect Historic Boston](https://www.boston.gov/transportation/connect-historic-boston) Project wants to connect historic sites in downtown Boston.
 And the [Youth Cycling Problem](https://www.boston.gov/departments/boston-bikes/youth-cycling-program) encourages students to ride by bringing biking curriculum to schools.

-We're interested in finding the optimized locations to place bike racks of ride sharing stations to help with these programs.
+In this project, we're interested in finding the optimized locations to place bike racks of ride sharing stations.
+We found a data set that lists the locations and properties of existing Hubway Stations (a bike-sharing program) around Boston Area.
+We also obtained data sets of Boston landmark locations and public school locations.
+By examining the relationship between existing Hubway stations and bike networks, we can determine if there's more Hubway stations near the existing bicycle lanes.
+By analyzing the historic landmark locations and school locations, we can determine how to allocate resources and provide suggestions for possible locations of more share-riding stations.

-## Data Sets
+## Data Retrieval
 ##### Boston Existing Bike Networks
 Existing Biking Networks within the city of Boston (source: Boston Open Data)